-Over the last few years there have been some big changes to the way we communicate.
-The use of PDAs and Blackberries, laptop computers with Wi-Fi or cellular connections, and GPS cell phones we have the ability to stay in touch like never before.
+There's no doubt about the massive shift in the way we communicate today compared to the standard way things were done not so many years ago.
+Smart phones and tablets of just about any make or model give us the ability to stay in touch like never before.
 However, one aspect of the business that hasn’t changed is the need to promote your business properly if you want to expand.
 I’ve heard people say that during the '80s many dealers, distiributors and other resellers succeeded because they “were in the boat when the tide came in.”
 While there may be some shadow of truth to this statement there was one key concept that was used by successful marketeers back then that is still proving fruitful for successful dealers today.
 That concept is promoting the business on a broad scale.

 The second part of this policy goes on to say that gross income is determined by the number of letters and mailings to the database.
 Unfortunately I have seen too many organizations that have a large database but do not send anything out to it consistently.
 The “number of letters and mailings” to the database is almost non-existent.
 Yet they’ll tell me with great excitement about the 20,000 names they’ve accumulated.
 I often ask dealers how many companies they think their sales reps contact in a month assuming that multiple calls or visits to the same company only count as one.
 The most common answers range from 100 to 500.
 Based on companies I’ve visited I would agree with their estimates.
 So if your sales reps can only contact a few hundred companies a month you need to have a plan for really getting your name out to your market.
 You can’t think small and still have a rapidly growing business.